The questions in the headline aren’t easy to answer. There are a lot of different opinions and only a few points of consensus.

 A better, more compelling reason to learn to remember and interpret your dreams would be a more common benefit.

 You’ll have dreams every day.
-Even people like Albert Einstein, Thomas Edison or Mary Shelley didn’t have world-changing ideas every day in their dreams.
+Even people like Albert Einstein, Thomas Edison, or Mary Shelley didn’t have world-changing ideas daily in their dreams.

 We all engage in a certain amount of self-talk.